kjhealy/kieranhealy.hugo/content/blog/top-ten-by-decade.markdown

 idea to work with or a tool to use.
 Of course, it's also true that people tend to have a lot of unread books in the house and unused tools in the garage.

+It is tempting to connect these two trends.
+To speculate: ASR and AJS remain amongst the journals with the very highest impact factors in the discipline, and publishing in them has become more important than ever to people's careers.
+These journals nominally demand the papers they publish exemplify very high standards in methods and ideally also innovation in theory, along with the empirical contribution they make.
+That (together with a straitened labor market) produces very good papers, but also makes these journals less likely than in the past to publish purely technical or purely theoretical pieces.
+Outlets like *Sociological Methods and Research* and *Sociological Methodology* publish articles that might in the past have appeared in more general journals.
+More specialized journals like *Theory and Society* or *Gender and Society* are more likely than before to be home to theoretical pieces that get rejected from
+AJS.
+Meanwhile---perhaps because the state of theory is more confused than that of methods---single-concept idea pieces are also partially displaced by ARS papers making an argument for some idea or theory under the shield of a focused literature review.